Davide-Lotito/Zeek-Script/README.md

 # Zeek-Script
 Each script scans the _pcap file_ looking for one of the main symptoms on the network that there is a command and control server.
 Therefore each script produces a _log file_ to show the results of its analysis.
+Note that disrupting C2 can prevent a malware infection from turning into a more serious incident such as a data breach.
+In fact, many large-scale cyberattacks were initially discovered when researchers noticed C2 activity.

 ## Goals
 These scripts parse _pcap files_ and produce _log files_ (typical of Zeek).
 As objectives they have: